First Time Job Seekers Act (Republic Act 11261) exempts first-time job seekers from paying for documents they need to submit to potential employers.

-First-time applicants will only be asked to submit a barangay certification as proof that the individual is a first-time jobseeker.
+First-time applicants will only be asked to submit a barangay certification as proof that they individual is a first-time job seeker.
 The law covers not only fresh graduates but also out-of-school youth.

 The following documents are free of charge for first-time job seekers:

 - Police Clearance Certificate